THE TRILOGY 2020

 A TRILOGY OF HAIR IN AUSTRALIA

 Our connection to the natural world is delicate, and so often we get swept up in the fast-paced working lifestyle that we lose sight of our roots to the earth we all come from.
 Sabrina Michals is a force of nature we can all learn from, taking a holistic approach to beauty, and weaving wellbeing into some of the most fast-paced and revered areas of the hair industry.
 From her reshaping of New York City’s infamous salon Bumble and Bumble.’s backstage team, to her editorials for GQ and Spanish Vogue; what makes Michals so impressive is her ability to see beneath the chaos of styling to the energies that guide her practice.
 This vision of holistic hairstyling has guided her to gain certificates in Yoga, Aromatherapy and, most recently, Energy Works.
 Today she one of the most impressive stylists, a secret-keeper, a coach for tricks of the trade and styling sorcery.
 Guess what, Australia.
-In September 8-10, she’s on her way for our trilogy of styling masterclasses.
+Soon, she’s on her way for our trilogy of styling masterclasses.

 GMSabrina, you’ve worked in the industry for 27 years, with some of the biggest names in the biz.
 How do you keep up the New York City pace of life, and still find time for the holistic approach?